nahidhashik/bash-commands-cheatsheet/README.md

 - This prompt would typically state the current username with the hostname of the system.
 By default, the current directory of the terminal will be the user's root (or home) directory.

+**echo**
+- echo is the most basic command in bash, which displays its arguments on standard output (on the terminal).
+1. user@localhost:~$ echo "Hello World!"
+2. Hello World!
+3. user@localhost:~$ echo Hello World!
+4. Hello World!